Darrenkhoo/DS2020-Final-Project/README.md

 when combined with other features, but by themselves they are not strong indicators of diagnosis.

-The separate boxplot for `area_mean` further reinforces this trend — malignant tumors have a much larger average area compared to benign ones.
+The separate box plot for `area_mean` further reinforces this trend — malignant tumors have a much larger average area compared to benign ones.
 This aligns with biological expectations, as malignant tumors often grow more rapidly and invade surrounding tissue, resulting in a